Our mission

 estimated adults in Hawai'i with CKD.
 The state's kidney failure rate is 30% above the national level.

-9 in 10 adults with CKD don't know they have it.
-A urine dipstick can catch it early.
+9 in 10 adults with CKD don't know they have it — and it often goes undetected until late.

 These conditions are connected.

-Diabetes and hypertension are the two leading causes of kidney disease.
-Obesity drives all three.
-That's why our screening checks blood pressure, urine (for kidney damage and diabetes), and BMI — three tests that take 15 minutes and can catch problems years before symptoms appear.
+Diabetes and hypertension are the two leading causes of kidney disease — and high blood pressure often shows no symptoms until damage is already done.
+That's why a quick blood pressure check matters — it takes only minutes and can catch problems years before symptoms appear.

 Who's most affected

-Native Hawaiian, Filipino, and Pacific Islander men face the highest rates of kidney disease, diabetes, and obesity in Hawai'i.
+Native Hawaiian, Filipino, and Pacific Islander men face the highest rates of kidney disease and diabetes in Hawai'i.
 End-stage kidney disease is 9.5× more prevalent among Native Hawaiians than non-Hispanic whites, and 88% of Hawai'i's dialysis patients are of Asian or Pacific Islander ancestry.
 These are the communities our screenings are built for.

-Sources: Hawai'i BRFSS (2022); National Kidney Foundation of Hawai'i; American Diabetes Association, Burden of Diabetes in Hawaii (2024); TFAH State of Obesity Report (2025); CDC Preventing Chronic Disease (2020); USRDS Annual Data Report.
+Sources: Hawai'i BRFSS (2022); National Kidney Foundation of Hawai'i; American Diabetes Association, Burden of Diabetes in Hawaii (2024); CDC Preventing Chronic Disease (2020); USRDS Annual Data Report.

 The real cost of skipping care